antonytuff/antonytuff.github.io/content/posts/HTB_Cicada.md

 ![](/img/Pasted%20image%2020241231103313.png)

 🎭 VAPT Intel: This is a classic misconfiguration I’ve encountered frequently in internal penetration tests.
 It’s common for system administrators to store credentials in user descriptions, especially when creating temporary or service accounts for easy reference.
+Can be a low hanging fruit
 It's comes out handy in AD_Style engagements,some good starting point.

 Putting that aside, With David credentials, I attempted authenticated SMB enumeration to see what additional resources were accessible.
 I executed the below commands: